dreamsxin/ext-async/README.md

 ### Timer

 The `Timer` class is used to schedule timers with the integrated event loop.
 Timers do not make use of callbacks, instead they will suspend the current task during `awaitTimeout()` and continue when the next timeout is exceeded.
 The first call to `awaitTimeout()` will start the timer.
 If additional tasks await an active the timer they will share the same timeout (which could be less than the value passed to the constructor).
-A `Timer` can be stopped by calling `stop()` which will fail all pending timeout subscriptions.
+A `Timer` can be closed by calling `close()` which will fail all pending timeout subscriptions and prevent any further operations.

 ```php
 namespace Concurrent;